Navigating Distribution Shifts in Medical Image Analysis: A Survey: Fine-tuning

-\textbf{Novel Strategies and Structures.} The field has seen several structural innovations aimed at overcoming specific adaptation challenges. \cite{TTA6} introduces an auxiliary rotation classifier to improve adaptation via self-training.
-Similarly, \cite{SFDA3} utilizes multiple diverse classifiers to address test label distribution shifts, and \cite{TTA17} employs decoder duplication during the adaptation stage to ensemble diverse target inputs.
-Y-shaped architectures with dual decoders are used for enhanced denoising and segmentation \cite{SFDA15, SFDA1}. ~\cite{TTA4} further develops a supplementary network to adaptively combined with the main outputs during inference.
+~ The field has seen several structural innovations aimed at overcoming specific adaptation challenges. {For structure innovations,} \cite{TTA6} introduces an auxiliary rotation classifier to improve adaptation via self-training.
+Similarly, \cite{SFDA3} utilizes multiple diverse classifiers to address test label distribution shifts, and~\cite{TTA17} employs decoder duplication during the adaptation stage to ensemble diverse target inputs. \cite{zhu2025improving} employs a mean-teacher framework in which the teacher generates uncertainty-aware pseudo-labels to guide the student’s adaptation to unlabeled target data.
+Y-shaped architectures with dual decoders are used for enhanced denoising and segmentation~\cite{SFDA15, SFDA1}. ~\cite{TTA4} further develops a supplementary network to adaptively combined with the main outputs during inference.
+Recent frameworks further refine at the parameter and prompt levels. \cite{zhang2025enhancing} optimizes parameter-level transferability by stabilizing domain-invariant parameters while updating high-variance embeddings through whitening during self-training.
+Parallel to this, PASS~\cite{zhang2024pass} introduces a test-time prompting framework that jointly models style and semantic shape shifts using an input decorator and a cross-attention prompt bank.